-During creating a vision board, you precise what do you want to achieve and define it with specific, visual form.
+During creating a vision board, you precisely what you want to achieve and define it with a specific, visual form.

 What Is a Vision Journal

-Another way to define what do you want and who do you want to become is by keeping a vision journal.
+Another way to define what you want and who do you want to become is by keeping a visual journal.

 In the same way, you can use photos, drawings, washi tapes, etc but, contrary to the board, you put them in a notebook.

 Also, you can use your vision journal in a traditional way by simply writing in it.